drbig/ricons/README.md

 - Benchmarks for generators
 - Includes full-fledged HTTP icon server command
 - Probably not so bad performance via HTTP (in terms of k req/s)
-- Icon pool for better performance
+- *Proper* image pool for better performance
 - It's fun

+### Current word from the author

+Sorry for the practically broken code with the previous version.
+This version should be better.
+And it's still fun.

+Also I believe there might be a bug in `math.Rand` (test under high concurrent load), but maybe it's just me.

 ## Showcase